iluwatar/java-design-patterns/README.md

 This project is licensed under the terms of the MIT license.

 # Contributors
+The website should be made a bit more attractive.
+Headings should be designed properly & something more should be added like any article displaying discount or any exciting offers about the programming books.
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->